 Rody Walter and his crew at Groovy Cycles were award winners from NAHBS Show in 2015!
 Rody is the owner/fabricator/toilet cleaner at Groovy Cycleworks LLC in Wooster, Ohio, laboring away since 1994.
 We took a second to sit down with Rody to get to know our previous award winner a little better!

 What is it about Groovy Cycles that makes it so unique?

 Rody: Lots of folks can build you a solid, good fitting bicycle.
 One of the elements that makes Groovy unique is that I endeavor to fabricate as much of the final product as possible, in house, with one set of hands.
-From design through machining, welding, paint, and component creation, I am delivering a product that is designed holistically, with each part adding to the collaborative vision shared with the customer.
+From design through machining, welding, paint, and component creation, I am delivering a product that is designed holistically, with each part adding to the collaborative vision shared with the customer zip file open program for free.
 By completing it all in house, it allows me to control all aspects of the process and subsequently, the final product.
 It takes quite a bit longer and the rewards are worth it.

 How long have you been building bikes/frames?
 How did you get your start in the industry?

 Rody: I’ve been building for 21 years, parlaying a tandem project that brought me to a local builder, into an apprentice opportunity for myself.
 If you’d like to read the whole story, feel free to check out my Smoked Out page on Velocipede Salon, an excellent resource for getting to know the stories of many of those plying our industry today.